ibraheem-moosa/explainxkcdbot/README.md

 # explainxkcdbot
-A Reddit bot that posts explanation of the xkcd links posted in the comments.
-The explanation is extracted from the explain xkcd wiki (http://explainxkcd.com)
+A Reddit bot that posts explanation of the [xkcd](https://www.xkcd.com/) links posted in the comments.
+The explanation is extracted from the [explain xkcd wiki](http://explainxkcd.com).

-### Requirements
+### Requirements-
 1. Python 3
 2. pip for Python 3 (recommended, but not necessary)
    * For installation see [here](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers) and [here](https://pip.pypa.io/en/stable/installing/).